Samsquamptch/Samsquamptch/README.md

 - SQL

 ## Current Project
 [AfterClass](https://github.com/Samsquamptch/afterclass) - A webapp which allows university student to compare lesson schedules, making it easier to organise days to meet up after classes.
+Uses Java Spring Boot for the backend and React.js with Tailwind CSS for the frontend.

 ## Other Github Projects

 - [GradeIt](https://github.com/Samsquamptch/GradeIt) - An Excel add-in to quickly calculate student grades.
+Written in Javascript using Yeoman Office
 - [Bands I've Seen](https://github.com/Samsquamptch/BandsIveSeen/) - A CRUD app written in Java to track gigs you've been to and bands you've seen.
-Uses the Swing UI Framework.
+Uses Swing UI.
 - [The Birdhouse inhouse bot](https://github.com/Teky500/doghouse) - A Dota 2 matchmaking bot for Discord written in Python.
 Currently used by two discord communities.
 - [Inhouse Bot 2.0](https://github.com/Samsquamptch/inhouse-bot-2.0) - An improvement on the Birdhouse Bot which served my final year project at university.
 - [Le Toucan](https://github.com/Samsquamptch/LeToucan) - A simple discord bot written in Python which posts ASCII art when a button is pressed.
 Configured to run on Replit.